What do I do if I don’t want the garden waste service?

 Why are you charging for garden waste collections?

 The charge was introduced in June 2018 as the Council can no longer afford to collect garden waste free-of-charge.
 Councils are not required by law to collect garden waste free-of-charge and not everyone uses the service.
 Making it self-funding will enable the service to continue for only those who want it.
 As a non-essential, opt-in service, it is not paid for by your Council Tax.
 Around half of all local authorities in England now charge for garden waste collections.

 I pay more Council Tax for a house with a large garden.
 Why should I pay separately to have my garden waste collected?

 Council Tax is a tax, varied by house value to reflect, in broad terms, the ability of people to pay.
 Whilst overall it helps fund for local services, paying more does not create an entitlement to receive more services.
 There is, for example, no difference in the amount of books which can be borrowed in a library depending on the amount of Council Tax paid.

 How much does the garden waste service cost and how often is it?

 There is an annual subscription cost of £37 per bin, which runs from 1 June 2020 until 31 May 2021.
 Collections take place fortnightly with a small break over Christmas.

 How do I sign up to the garden waste service and when by?

-You can register and pay for the service here.
-The subscription fee of £36 covers the service from the start of June 2019 until the end of May 2020.
-The £36 charge does not change if you join after the subscription starts on 1 June, so you should register as close to this date as you can.
+Register and pay online for the 2020/21 season here You should do this before 15 May 2020 to avoid any disruption to your service.
+The subscription fee of £37 covers the service from the start of June 2020 until the end of May 2021.
+The £37 charge does not change if you join after the subscription starts on 1 June, so you should register as close to this date as you can.

 How will you know I have joined the garden waste service?